Master of Arts in East-West Studies

 - For Comparative Eastern and Western Energy Technology: graduates will be able to understand the urgent and ethical need to fix the problems caused by global warming.

-Graduates with a background in East-West Studies have strong employment prospects for academic and nonacademic career positions in fields such as academia, business, commerce, consultancy, diplomacy, finance, international organizations, journalism, media and marketing, politics, public service, publishing, tourism, and translation and interpretation.
+Graduates with a background in East-West Studies have strong employment prospects for academic and nonacademic career positions in fields such as academia, business, commerce, communications, consultancy, diplomacy, finance, higher education, international organizations, journalism, management, media and marketing, non-profits, politics, public service, tourism, and translation and interpretation.
 Graduates are also excellent candidates to continue their research in post-graduate programs around the world.

 - Two-year MA program (36 credit hours).